The GFMI Futures and Forwards Course

 Course Sessions

-- By the end of Session 2: The Futures Contract versus Forwards, participants will be able to list the standardized features of futures contracts, including T-notes, Eurodollar, and the S&P 500.
+- By the end of Session 2: Futures vs. Forwards – Participants will be able to list the standardized features of futures contracts, including T-notes, SOFR, and the S&P 500.
 They will be able to identify settlement procedures and define initial, variation, and maintenance margin, and mark-to-market procedures.
 Leverage will be discussed and assessed.
-FRA settlement procedures, the role of OTC clearinghouses and Continuous Linked Settlement (CLS) will be explained, and implications due to the Dodd Frank Act (DFA) will be highlighted.
+The role of OTC clearinghouses and Continuous Linked Settlement (CLS) will be explained.

 - Session 3: Pricing Futures and Forwards will teach participants to identify components of the forward/futures price, calculate a forward price, and define forward curves.
 A discussion on the economic and political variables that impact price will also occur.

-- After Session 4: Futures and Forward Applications, participants will be able to evaluate speculation on T-notes futures, S&P 500 futures, and FRAs.
-They will analyze how treasury desks use futures, how interest rate swap desks use Eurodollar futures and FRAs, and how corporations use FX forwards.
-The process of calculating Eurodollar strips and their role in pricing other derivative products will also be explained.
+- After Session 4: Futures and Forward Applications, participants will be able to evaluate speculation on T-notes futures and S&P 500 futures.
+They will analyze how treasury desks use futures, how interest rate swap desks use SOFR futures, and how corporations use FX forwards.
+The process of calculating SOFR strips and their role in pricing other derivative products will also be explained.

 - The final session of the course, Session 5: Risks and Risk Management will enable participants to identify the different risks that are associated with futures and forwards.
 The risk management process is reviewed, including a discussion of different trading limits associated with futures vs. forwards.